johnperry-math/AoC2023/More_Detailed_Comparison.md

 ```
 Otherwise, specifications are limited to declaring types, variables, and signatures of subprograms in the public interface.

-If you want a public `record` type, but don't want to expose its fields, you can delcare the type as `private`, then define the fields in the specification's `private` section.
+If you want a public `record` type, but don't want to expose its fields, you can declare the type as `private`, then define the fields in the specification's `private` section.

 Packages can have children, which you can think of as "sub-packages".
 They can appear in the same file or separate files.
 My `Common` package has four children, `Two_Dimensional_Motion`, `Two_Dimensional_Map`, `Two_Dimensional_IO`, and `Mathematics`.